Strider Sport 12 Balance Bike Review

-Strider, a name synonymous with balance bikes, has been doing pedal-less bikes for kids since 2007.
+Strider is one of the oldest and most popular balance bike brands, having been making pedal-less bikes for kids since 2007.
 From modest beginnings, Strider has grown into a global community, sold millions of balance bikes worldwide and have even hosted the Strider Cup World Championships!

-Cycle Sprog were sent the Strider Sport to review by The Bike Club, who run an affordable and hassle-free monthly rental scheme for quality kids bikes.
+Cycle Sprog were sent the Strider Sport to review by Bike Club.
 We were not paid to write this review and all opinions are our own.

 Cycle Sprog is a reader-supported website.
 When you buy through links on this page we may earn an affiliate commission.